Key takeaways about gooning

 Waiting until you’re already aroused to decide what to do is a mistake.
 You need a plan before the urge hits.

-When the pull starts, your job is to delay and disrupt: step away from screens immediately, change your physical state by standing up, walking, showering, or breathing deeply.
-Urges peak and fall like a wave if you don’t keep feeding them.
+When the pull starts, your job is to delay and disrupt: step away from screens immediately, change your physical state by standing up, walking, taking a cold shower, or breathing deeply.
+Urges and cravings peak and fall like a wave if you don’t keep feeding them.
 The goal isn’t to fight the urge head-on—it’s to outlast it.

 Further reading: Porn relapse